jmora/mindgraph/pages/cargo cult.md

 - See also [[naive realism]], [[Conway's law]], [[Parkinson's law of triviality]], [[Clever Hans]]
 - Result: a system/product that looks as expected, but fails to be useful or usable
-- Usual result: the [[delusion]] that patching the system/product is easy, when in fact it needs to be rebuilt from scratch due to architectural incompatibilities/assumptions (if possible at all, see [[undecidable problem]])
+- Usual result: the [[illusion]] that patching the system/product is easy, when in fact it needs to be rebuilt from scratch due to architectural incompatibilities/assumptions (if possible at all, see [[undecidable problem]])
 	- This may be a result of eliminating all obvious deficiencies of a system, [[adding epicycles]] , through the application of [[Agile]]
 		- ((629ccaf6-5185-4134-ba37-3251f6bb7a03))
 - Cargo cult may also result from misunderstanding: